 There are many ways to implement carb cycling.
 For example, you can eat less than 30 grams of carbs a day for five days in a row, followed by two consecutive days of carb loading.
 Stick to your daily calories and choose complex carbs from whole grains, brown rice, whole pasta, sweet potatoes, and oatmeal.
 Of course, things are a little more complicated, but that’s another story.
 What you should remember is that carb cycling is one of the best ways to speed up your metabolism and burn more calories at rest.

 MCT (medium-chain triglycerides) oil has gained a lot of popularity over the past few years.
 This essential fat can be found in coconut oil and palm kernel oil.
 Unlike other fats, it’s easily digested and metabolized.
 MCTs are transported directly to the liver.
-These compounds boosts thermogenesis, causing your body to burn more calories throughout the day.
+These compounds boost thermogenesis, causing your body to burn more calories throughout the day.

-Research indicates that MCT oil increases metabolism and has strong appetite supressing properties.
+Research indicates that MCT oil increases metabolism and has strong appetite suppressing properties.
 It also strengthens your immune system, lowers your risk of heart disease, and provides lasting energy.
 Many patients with gastrointestinal diseases are fed with MCTs because these compounds don’t require bile salts for digestion.
 The best way to get MCTs in your diet is to cook with coconut oil, add it to smoothies, or use it in soups and salad dressings.

 Metabolic Resistance Training